 Belle is a very small town located in the state of West Virginia.
-With a population of 1,142 people and two constituent neighborhoods, Belle is the 135th largest community in West Virginia.
+With a population of 1,146 people and just one neighborhood, Belle is the 146th largest community in West Virginia.

-Unlike some towns, Belle isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belle are a mix of both white- and blue-collar jobs.
-Overall, Belle is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Belle who work in office and administrative support (14.26%), healthcare (11.37%), and food service (9.83%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Belle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Belle is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Belle who work in office and administrative support (11.02%), healthcare (10.17%), and personal care services (8.26%).

-The education level of Belle citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.27% of adults 25 and older in Belle have a college degree.
+The education level of Belle citizens is a little higher than the average for US cities and towns: 22.21% of adults in Belle have at least a bachelor's degree.

-The per capita income in Belle in 2010 was $26,335, which is wealthy relative to West Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $105,340 for a family of four.
+The per capita income in Belle in 2018 was $26,459, which is upper middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,836 for a family of four.
 However, Belle contains both very wealthy and poor people as well.

 The people who call Belle home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belle residents report their race to be White, followed by Asian.
-Important ancestries of people in Belle include Irish, English, German, Scots-Irish, and Dutch.
+The greatest number of Belle residents report their race to be White.
+Important ancestries of people in Belle include German, English, Irish, Swedish, and Scottish.

 The most common language spoken in Belle is English.
-Other important languages spoken here include Italian and Chinese.
+Other important languages spoken here include Italian and Spanish.